 As he puts it, “If I can come to work every day and make a kid smile, I know I’ve done my job.”
 Thanks to Biggie and all our guardian heroes for protecting our schools. #ManateeSchoolsGoodNews

-25 days ago, School District of Manatee County
+about 2 months ago, School District of Manatee County

 Thank you to ABC7's Linda Carson for inviting Derek Jensen, Deputy Superintendent of Instruction, and Debra Estes, Director of ESOL, Migrant, and Dual Language programs to celebrate #HispanicHeritageMonth on Suncoast View.